huiyulhy/CarND-Lanelines-Submission/README.md

 After iterating through the set, we average the gradient and center to obtain a linear Cartesian equation for both left and right lines.
 We then extrapolate the line based on the calculated lane center.

-The function then draws the extrapolated left and right lane onto a blank (black) image,to be combined with the output from draw_edges in Step 7 of the procedure.
+The function then draws the extrapolated left and right lane onto a blank (black) image,to be combined with thue output from draw_edges in Step 7 of the procedure.

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential Shortcomings of the Current Pipeline

 There are several shortcomings identified from this current pipeline.